ripple/opensource.ripple.com/docs/evm-sidechain/join-evm-sidechain-devnet.md

 ## Run a Devnet Validator Node

 **Warning:** Before creating a Devnet validator node, ensure that:
- - Peersyst has provided your node with proof of authority.
+ - Peersyst provides your node with proof of authority.
  - You're running the node container.

 Create a Devnet validator node with this command: